snimu/guarantees/README.md

 This might have the following advantages:
 - Make code more readable by having constraints in a predefined place.
-- Make code easier to write by providing important information about and API in a glancable way.
+- Make code easier to write by providing important information about APIs in a glancable way.
 - Make it possible to include information on dynamic constraints in automatically generated documentation.
-- Encourage programmers to think about these constraints.
+- Encourage programmers to think about these constraints while writing the functions&mdash;a type of test-driven development directly at the function (seeing parts of the "tests" in the function-signature might assist readability of code, as well).

 This package is an attempt to open up at least some of these advantages to Python-users at least partially, given the constraints of the Python-language.